-To: the shareholders and Supervisory Board of PostNL N.V.
+To: the General Meeting of Shareholders and the Supervisory Board of PostNL N.V.

-The consolidated primary statement and corporate primary statement of financial position as at 31 December 2021
+the consolidated and corporate primary statements of financial position as at 31 December 2022;

-The following statements for 2021: the consolidated and corporate income statement, the consolidated and corporate statements of comprehensive income, changes in equity and cash flows
+the following consolidated and corporate primary statements for 2022: the income statement, the statements of comprehensive income, changes in equity and cash flows; and

-We are independent of PostNL in accordance with the EU Regulation on specific requirements regarding statutory audit of public-interest entities, the “Wet toezicht accountantsorganisaties” (Wta, Audit firms supervision act), the “Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten” (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
-Furthermore we have complied with the “Verordening gedrags- en beroepsregels accountants” (VGBA, Dutch Code of Ethics).
+We are independent of PostNL in accordance with the ‘Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten’ (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
+Furthermore, we have complied with the ‘Verordening gedrags- en beroepsregels accountants’ (VGBA, Dutch Code of Ethics).

 We believe the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.